xnfy520/extjs/docs/guides/command_ant/README.md

         <param name="bar" value="42" />
     </x-generate>

-The source filename determines how the process will proceed (which template engine to use and if it is sacred), but that is all.
+The source filename determines how the process proceeds (and which template engine to use and if it is sacred), but that is all.

 ### x-generate file todir